 Plan and prepare well so that you enjoy your trip and return safely.
 The tramping track/route is steep and exposed to the weather, with sheer drops in some places.
 It should not be attempted in poor visibility or high winds.

 The route to the peak is prone to avalanches in winter and spring.
 During heavy snow conditions do not travel this route unless sufficiently equipped and experienced enough to assess the conditions and choose a safe path through avalanche terrain.

 Ascending Avalanche Peak

-There are two tracks/routes up Avalanche Peak.
-Both start from SH73 at Arthur’s Pass village, approximately 700 m apart.
-You have the option of tramping both track/routes for a round trip or going up and down the same track/route.
+There are two routes up Avalanche Peak.
+Both start from SH73 at Arthur’s Pass village, around 700 m apart.
+You have the option of tramping both routes for a round trip or going up and down the same route.

 Option 1: For a round trip

 If doing the round trip, we recommend you start with the Avalanche Peak Track, which begins just behind the visitor centre.

 Avalanche Peak Track